smartfog/fogflow/doc/en/source/onepage.rst

 You need to change the following IP addresses in docker-compose.yml according to your own environment.

-- **output.elasticsearch.hosts**: it is the host location of elasticsearch on which metricbeat shares data in cvs format.
+- **output.elasticsearch.hosts**: it is the host location of elasticsearch on which metricbeat shares data in csv format.

 Also need to change the following IP addresses in metricbeat.docker.yml according to your own environment.